BrandonHe/sdl_android_guides/docs/Getting Started/Using AOA Protocol/index.md

 This feature will not work without including this line!
 !!!

-Additionally, the SDL Android library houses a USBAccessoryAttachmentActivity that you need to add between your Manifest's `<application>…</application>` tags:
+The SDL Android library houses a USBAccessoryAttachmentActivity that you need to add between your Manifest's `<application>…</application>` tags:

 ```xml
 <activity android:name="com.smartdevicelink.transport.USBAccessoryAttachmentActivity"